markcornwell/paddlesplat/README.md

 ## Features Completed
 * Standard model-view-controller pattern
-* Use of the gloss game and simulation framework
+* Built on the gloss game and simulation framework
 * Programmed entirely in Haskell
 * Player actions factored into an API